virtual-world-framework/vwf-web/_includes/docs/install.md

 ## Windows

-*VWF Windows Installer is coming soon!
-(For now, follow the instructions below.)*

 <!--

-Download and run the Windows Installer.
+Download and run the VWF Windows Installer.

 Launch a command prompt window and create a new VWF application: